 Combine one cup of mixed dried fruits with one cup of cold water.
 If you would like to have some fruity juice to drink with the rehydrated fruit, use two cups of cold water.

-Disclosure: BackpackingChef.com participates in the affiliate program offered by Amazon.
+Disclosure: BackpackingChef.com participates in the Amazon Associates Affiliate Program.
 If you make a purchase after following the above link, I may receive a commission.
+Thank you.